canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 There is a warning for ``realtime-pc`` gadget snap because this is being side-loaded, rather than fetched from the store.

 ✅ The image file with the custom configurations is ready!
+Refer to Ubuntu Core guide on `flashing the image to a storage medium`_.

-On a running instance based off this image, the kernel parameters can be verified by looking into ``/proc/cmdline``:
+After installing and running a device with this image, the kernel parameters can be verified by looking into ``/proc/cmdline``:

 .. code-block:: console